vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 	<property name="connectionFactory" ref="jmsConnectionFactory" />
 </bean>
 ```
-where `${jmsUrl}` refers to the property contained into the configuration file, and I put it into the Camel JmsConfiguration
+The `${jmsUrl}` refers to the property contained into the configuration.
+This pool is then passed to the Camel JmsConfiguration
 ```xml
 <bean id="jmsConfig" class="org.apache.camel.component.jms.JmsConfiguration">
 	<property name="connectionFactory" ref="jmsPooledConnectionFactory" />
 </bean>
 ```
-The Camel JmsConfiguration is used to set the `configuration` field of the component
+that is used to set the `configuration` field of the  [Camel ActiveMQ Component][apache camel activemq component].
 ```xml
 <bean id="eventBusServerJms" class="org.apache.activemq.camel.component.ActiveMQComponent">
 	<property name="configuration" ref="jmsConfig" />